MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/post-publish/app-growth/gain-traction.md

 ---
 title: Accelerate Market Traction for App
 author: heath-hamilton
-description: Learn what you can do during the traction stage of your app to grow your app. ms.topic: conceptual ms.localizationpriority: high ms.author: surbhigupta
+description: Learn what you can do during the traction stage of your app to grow your app such as plan, build readiness, and drive adoption among customers. ms.topic: conceptual ms.localizationpriority: high ms.author: surbhigupta